flatiron/viewful/README.md

 });
 ```

 **Important: By design, a View will not automatically attempt to load template assets on construction.
-Templates are loaded using the `View.load` method after the View has been constructed.**
+Temswig are loaded using the `View.load` method after the View has been constructed.**

 ```js
 view.load();